manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

 - Results
 - Scope for improvements

 This whole process should ideally be orchestrated using the company HR software.
-The formal feedback process may be initially at a tri/bi-annual basis.
+The formal feedback process may be initiated at a tri/bi-annual basis.